anoma/whitepaper/whitepaper.md

 # Architectural topology

-Anoma's architectural topology consists of a set of logical abstractions delineated by their role in dataflow, independent of particluar forms of representation, deployment models, choices of cryptographic implementation, etc. Particular instantiations carry different concrete performance and security implications and should be chosen according to requirements of the specific deployment in question.

-We offer a sketch of our choices for different deployments in section 5.
+Anoma's architectural topology consists of a set of logical abstractions delineated by their role in dataflow, independent of particular forms of representation, deployment models, choices of cryptographic implementation, etc, **Figure 1** provides an overview of the architectural topology.
+Particular instantiations carry different concrete performance and security implications and should be chosen according to requirements of the specific deployment in question.
+We offer a sketch of our choices for different deployments in **Section 5: Applications**.

 \begin{figure*}
   \includegraphics[width=\textwidth,keepaspectratio]{./diagrams/intents-lifecycle.jpeg}